cloudflare/workers-docs/workers-docs/src/content/tooling/wrangler/configuration.md

 ## wrangler.toml

-Your project will need to have several things configured before you can publish your worker.
+Your project will need to have several keys configured before you can publish your worker.
 These values are stored in a `wrangler.toml`file.
 You will need to manually edit this file to add these values before you can publish.

+For all configurable fields, see the [table](#keys) below.

 ### Top Level Config